Sagar Patil

 CMS communication lines This is where the fun begins

-At the launch site, the rocket, the GSE system (Black Cat Launch System, BCLS), and the launch operators' computers are all connected over Ethernet.
+At the launch site, the rocket, the GSE system (Black Cat Launch System, aka BCLS), and the launch operators' computers are all connected over Ethernet.

 While the rocket is on the ground, there are two primary requirements for communication with the rocket.